jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     KeyError: 'not_in_dictionary'

-  because it is not :ref:`ModuleNotFoundError` even though they are both :ref:`Exceptions<errors>`, when I change it back
+  because it is not :ref:`ModuleNotFoundError` even though they are both :ref:`Exceptions<errors>`.
+I undo the change

   .. code-block:: python
     :emphasize-lines: 2